Stone Street (Manhattan): Dutch colonial era

 Stone Street is one of New York's oldest streets, having been built not long after the Dutch West India Company established New Amsterdam in 1624.
-It contains parts of two colonial streets: Breuers Straet (literally "Brewers Street"), from Whitehall to Broad Streets, and Hoogh Straet (literally "High Street"), from Broad to Hanover Square.
+It contains parts of two colonial streets: Breuers Straet ("Brewers Street"), from Whitehall to Broad Streets, and Hoogh Straet ("High Street"), from Broad to Hanover Square.
 The streets formed a longer road running from Peck Slip Ferry at what is now South Street Seaport; they were originally connected by a bridge spanning an inlet in the middle of Broad Street.
 The original street surface is about 6.5 to 7 ft beneath the modern street.

 Breuers Straet (renamed Straet van de Graft in 1655 and Brouwer Straet by 1668) was named after the breweries along the street.
 David T. Valentine subsequently wrote that, from the occupations of the residents, "it is to be inferred that this was one of the best streets of the town".
 In March 1657, residents of Breuers Straet filed a petition to pave the street with cobblestone, funding the project with their own money.
 The petition was approved and, in 1658, Breuers Straet became the first cobbled street in New Amsterdam.

 Hoogh Straet was so named because it was on a low embankment flanked by the East River to the south and a swamp, called Bloemmaert's or the Company Vly, to the north.
 Hoogh Straet continued northeast of Hanover Square, along what is now the northern side of Pearl Street, to modern-day Wall Street; On Hoogh Straet, the Dutch West India Company had laid out two rows of land lots by 1642, which were granted to property owners including Wessel Evertsen, Thomas Willett, and Richard Smith.
 Around 1656, Hoogh Straet was shifted about 20 to 25 feet northward, to align it with Breuers Straet.
 Some time afterward, Hoogh Straet was paved, although the date of this paving is unknown.
 The Castello Plan of 1660 indicated that many structures on both streets were gable-roofed houses.